BastiDood/zip-zap-zop/docs/SPEC.md

 ### Host

-1. Create the Lobby with a `broadcast` channel for lobby events.
+1. Create the Lobby with (1) a `broadcast` channel for lobby events and (2) an `mpsc` channel for the game ready event.
 1. Dissolve the Lobby if any of these steps fail:
    1. Host signals the `GameStart`.
    1. Host detaches from the Lobby in Player mode.
 1. Lobby is removed from advertisement.
 1. `SYNC-1`: Lobby broadcasts to the Players (1) a new `mpsc` sender to which player actions will be sent and (2) a new `broadcast` receiver to which game events will be sent.
+1. `SYNC-2`: Wait for the game ready `mpsc` channel to close.
 1. Drop the lone broadcast sender of game events if the following game loop fails.
-   1. `SYNC-2`: Broadcast to all players the next expected message.
+   1. `SYNC-3`: Broadcast to all players the next expected message.
-   1. `SYNC-3`: Wait for a player to respond.
+   1. `SYNC-4`: Wait for a player to respond.
       1. If a player incorrectly responds, notify everyone that this player has been eliminated.
       1. If a player correctly responds, proceed.
-1. `SYNC-4`: Lobby reports that the game has concluded with a winner if there is only one player left.
+1. `SYNC-5`: Lobby reports that the game has concluded with a winner if there is only one player left.
 1. Lobby drops the lone broadcast sender.
-1. `SYNC-5`: Lobby drops the lone `mpsc` receiver.
+1. `SYNC-6`: Lobby drops the lone `mpsc` receiver.

 ### Player